 Italian Butter Cookies

-For the ‘star’ cookies, I added some rainbow sprinkles before baking and for others, I created a little divot to hold chocolate ganache.
+Sounds yummy, right?
 They are the perfect little bite of deliciousness.
-But to be honest, I always b-line it straight for the sandwich ones.
+But to be honest, I always b-line it straight for the sandwich version.

-The sandwich cookies are held together by a layer of zingy, sweet, seedless raspberry jam.
-This is the most common pairing but you can also sandwich these with chocolate ganache if you’re not in the mood for jammy center.
+This is the most common pairing but you can also sandwich these with chocolate ganache if you're not in the mood for a jam-filled center.

-I used very good, high quality chocolate to dip the ends of the cookies.
 A pinch of colored sprinkles is just the thing to make these cookies stand out from the rest.

 Homemade butter cookies are just absolutely divine.
 They are exactly how YOU WISH those store bought cookies tasted.

-How to make authentic Italian butter cookies
+How to make this authentic Italian Butter Cookie recipe

 These cookies are quite easy to make.
 This recipe requires just a couple of specialty items.

-To create the sandwich cookies, I piped 2” long strips onto a tray lined with parchment paper.
+To make the sandwich cookies, I piped 2” long strips onto a tray lined with parchment paper.
 The ends do not come off cleanly when the dough is released from the pastry bag, so I used a sharp knife to create a straight line on both ends.

-If you want to make chocolate-filled star cookies, you can use the back of a ¼ teaspoon dipped in flour to form a tiny well in the center of the cookie.
-When you go to put chocolate on those later, it will have a nice little area to fill up.
+If you want to make chocolate-filled star cookies, you can use the back of a ¼ teaspoon dipped in flour to form a tiny well in the center of the cookie before baking.

-Do not over bake
+Do not overbake

 You’ll need to keep an eye on them to ensure they don’t get too brown.
 I baked them for about 11 minutes to achieve a very soft, light golden brown on the edge.
 That way, they stay nice and soft.